 Entering its eighth year, the Honda Ridgeline continues to impress with its practicality and overall handling performance.
 The recent addition of the TrailSport trim adds to the truck’s adventurous spirit with its off-road-minded and value-focused feature upgrades.

 The Ridgeline’s most recent refresh sees a host of styling updates such as a larger and more upright grille, a reshaped front fascia, and rear bumper cutouts that fit dual exhaust outlets.
-They go a long way to help the truck look more brawny than before; however, several traditional “truck shape” attributes, such as a more steeply sloped windshield angle and an extended dash-to-axle distance, will remain until the next generation…whenever that might be.
+They go a long way to help the truck look more brawny than before; however, several traditional “truck shape” attributes, such as a more steeply sloped windshield angle and an extended dash-to-axle distance, will remain until the next generation… whenever that might be.

 There are many advantages of this design, and the one most enjoyed is the Ridgeline’s ride quality.
 Essentially, the entire structure works together to control the imposed forces, enabling the Ridgeline with a confident turn-in, sustained composure over mid-turn bumps, and fewer moments of head tossing when traversing over staggered bumps.
 Even my TrailSport test model’s off-road tuned dampers and all-terrain tires couldn’t disrupt its sense of agility and refined on-road manners.
 At highway speeds, general road noise is noticeable but not objectionable, while wind noise is well-managed.

-One of the monocoque chassis’s many practical advantages, is the more shape-able construction, which affords the integration of clever packaging, such as a large (and lockable) cargo space under the bed floor.
-Its neatly shaped area can easily swallow a Costco-size pack of paper towels, it can serve as a secure (and dry) space for luggage, and includes a drain plug so it can even serve as a cooler.
+One of the monocoque chassis’s many practical advantages is the more shape-able construction, which affords the integration of clever packaging, such as a large (and lockable) cargo space under the bed floor.
+Its neatly shaped area can easily swallow a Costco-size pack of paper towels, it can serve as a secure (and dry) space for luggage, and includes a drain plug so it can even act as a cooler.

 The interior is also fitted with many high-quality physical buttons and rocker switches for HVAC, drive modes, and frequently used creature comfort features.
-Beyond the usual Honda clever use of available space, many of the cup holders are capable of holding a 1-liter Nalgene bottle, a rare convenience in a vehicle of any size.
+Beyond Honda’s usual clever use of available space, many of the cup holders are capable of holding a 1-liter Nalgene bottle, a rare convenience in a vehicle of any size.

 Unfortunately, the back seat offers only as much passenger legroom as other trucks in its class (meaning: it’s not great for adults).
 At least the near-90-degree opening rear doors, easy one-handed lift-and-lock seat cushions, and flat load floor make the space incredibly useful and easily adaptable.